wolettie/2020-accela/README.md

 ## Database
 This app uses H2 file based Database.

-It will be initiated automatically if DB file does not exist.
+DB file will be created automatically if it doesn't exist.

+Default DB file path is specified at src/main/resources/application.properties

+To customise location, create new application.properties and specify the path of the custom file by `--spring.config.location=`

 # Build & Run
 `./gradew build` for Mac & linux or `gradlew.bat build` for windows

 `java -jar build/libs/wonlee_accela-0.0.1-SNAPSHOT.jar`

+If you want to use custom application.properties, append java command with `--spring.config.location=` and path to the file.